What is a business email?

 Your email address and domain should be a simple, recognizable name that represents your business well.
 Follow these tips to pick effective email addresses for your business:

-Pick a simple and memorable domain name
+Pick a straightforward and memorable domain name

 Keep a consistent format with your emails throughout the company

-Frequently asked questions about business emails
+Frequently asked questions regarding what is a business email

 Which email is best for business?